What do bookkeepers do?

 So now that we’ve answered the question “what do bookkeepers do?”, it’s time to address the most important question of all: “why does all this matter to you?”

-It’s probably clear by now, and bookkeepers play a pretty important role in keeping your business finances in check.
+It’s probably clear by now that bookkeepers play a pretty important role in keeping your business finances in check.
 But more specifically, the biggest benefits of hiring a bookkeeper are:

 - They provide clean, accurate, and comprehensive financial records for banks, investors, tax accountants, and even the IRS.